ksch-workflows/architecture/README.md

-# TBD Architecture Documentation
+# K.S.C.H.
+Workflows Architecture

-This repository contains an architecture documentation for the TDB project, based on the [arc42](https://arc42.org/overview) template.
+This repository contains the architecture documentation for the K.S.C.H.
+Workflows project, based on the [arc42](https://arc42.org/overview) template.

 ## Introduction